cusco/ctt/README.md

 updateGeo.php uses google to get latitude and longitude.

 Google has some daily usage restrictions ..
+There is a piece of code commented to use a different IP when the limit is reached (in my case I have several internal IP's on the operating system, that will be NAT'ed to different public IP's)

-You will have to run getGeo.php several times until your table is populated.
+You will have to run getGeo.php several times until your table is populated, or remove the initial select limit.

 *new* - added file CTT.sql which contains structure and data generated from these scripts.
 This is probably what everybody wants.
+*new* - updated CTT.sql with new latitudes and longitudes based on feedback from: http://www.portugal-a-programar.pt/forums/topic/74313-pesquisa-por-latitude-e-longitude-por-c%C3%B3digos-postais/?do=findComment&comment=599669